-All students also have access to a final stage of recourse:
+All students also have access to a final stage of recourse to escalate their complaint to the

-i) the Office of the Independent Adjudicator (OIA)
+Office of the Independent Adjudicator for Higher Education (OIA).
 The OIA is the final arbitrator for complaints for students on Higher Education Programmes only (i.e. programmes at level 4 to 7, including apprenticeships).
 Any complaints referred to the OIA must be sent within 12 months of the student being issued with a completion of procedures letter.